Struct nalgebra::Rot3

 Builds a rotation matrix from an orthogonal matrix.

-This is unsafe because the orthogonality of mat
+This is unsafe because the orthogonality of mat is not checked.

 fn new_with_euler_angles(roll: N, pitch: N, yaw: N) -> Rot3<N>